corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 data class BoardingTicketDto(
-        var description : String, //Brand or type var marsExpress : String, //Origin of the ticket var owner: String, //The party who exchanges the ticket for the voucher. var daysUntilLaunch: String
+        var description : String, //Brand or type var marsExpress : String, //Origin of the apple var owner: String, //The person who exchange the basket of apple with the stamp. var daysTillLaunch: String
 )
 ```